 - spotkać (pf.), to come across

 Cain says that his punishment is too great; you will perhaps remember having first encountered wielki (large, great) in Rdz 1:16.
 You read: zbyt wielka jest kara moja (too great is my punishment).
-Cain continues: abym mógł ją znieść (in order for me to bear it, in order that I may bear it).
-In abym mógł, you are dealing with the imperfective verb móc (to be able, may).
+Cain continues: abym mógł ją znieść (in order that I be able to bear it).
+In abym mógł, you are dealing with the imperfective verb móc (to be able, can).
 The accusative ją stands in for the feminine kara.

 Compare the following, all of which you have already encountered, paying attention to their formation: